fredemmott/magic_args/docs/getting-started.md

 - `MAGIC_ARGS_HAVE_ENUM`: defined if enum support has been included in the current file
 - `MAGIC_ARGS_HAVE_SUBCOMMANDS`: defined if subcommand support has been included in the current file
+- `MAGIC_ARGS_HAVE_ICONV_EXTENSIONS`: defined if the iconv extensions have been included in the current file
 - `MAGIC_ARGS_HAVE_WINDOWS_EXTENSIONS`: defined if the windows extensions have been included in the current file
+- `MAGIC_ARGS_CAN_CONVERT_TO_UTF8`: defined by either the iconv or windows extensions.
+If undefined, non-utf8 inputs may be an error
 - `MAGIC_ARGS_SINGLE_FILE`: defined if the single-header-file version of *magic_args* has been included
 - `magic_args::is_single_header_file`: `constexpr bool`, set to `true` if using the single-header-file version of *magic_args*, `false` otherwise